Aurore Bergé

 Aurore Bergé (/fr/; born 13 November 1986) is a French politician who served as Minister for Equality between Women and Men and for the Fight against Discriminations in the government of Prime Minister Gabriel Attal from January to September 2024 and again in the government of Prime Minister François Bayrou since December 2024.

 Previously, Bergé represented the 10th constituency of the Yvelines department in the National Assembly since 2017.
 A former member of The Republicans (LR), which she left to join La République En Marche!
 (LREM) in early 2017, she is considered a close ally of President Emmanuel Macron.
 She led the party's group in the National Assembly from 2022 to 2023.
 From July 2023 until a government reshuffle in January 2024, she served as Minister for Solidarity and Family in the government of Prime Minister Élisabeth Borne.

 Early life and education

-A native of Paris, Bergé is the daughter of actor Alain Dorval, best known as the French voice of Sylvester Stallone.
+A native of Paris, Bergé is the daughter of actor Alain Dorval.
 She studied at Sciences Po earning her degree in 2009.